Joigny tourism & sightseeing

 Visit Joigny (Burgundy, France)

-Park in one of the car parks along the northern side of the river and start your visit on the old stone bridge in Joigny.
-The tourist office is at the northern end of this bridge).
-To the south of the bridge is the bustling shopping street called Avenue Gambetta while the historical centre is to the north of the bridge.
+You can park in one of the car parks along the northern side of the river and start your visit on the old stone bridge in Joigny.
+The tourist office and the historical centre are at the northern end of this bridge and to the south of the bridge is the bustling shopping street called Avenue Gambetta.

 The most notable individual sights are perhaps the ancient houses on the hill above the Yonne River, several of which include some interesting medieval carvings included in their half-timbered facades.
-Among others you can see the Maison de Bois on Place Saint-Jean by the entrance to the castle, then the 'House of the Tree of Jessé and the 'House of Seven Heads' (follow the Rue Montant au Palais and the Place du Pilori).
+Among others you can see the Maison de Bois on Place Saint-Jean by the entrance to the castle, then follow the Rue Montant au Palais and the Place du Pilori to see the 'House of the Tree of Jessé and the 'House of Seven Heads'.

-There are several churches and chapels to explore in the town.
-The church of Saint Jean and its interior decoration is the most notable, with its vaulted ceiling, statues and carvings, and decorative tombs.
+There are several churches and chapels to explore in Joigny.
+The church of Saint-Jean and its interior decoration is the most notable, with its vaulted ceiling, statues and carvings, and decorative tombs.
 The other important church in Joigny town centre is the gothic style Church of Saint-Thibault, built in the 16th century.

-There are also some very fine townhouses from the 16th-17th centuries (these also often have interesting decorative and carved facades, representative of the renaissance period).
+There are also some very fine townhouses from the 16th-17th centuries, some with interesting decorative and carved facades typical of the renaissance period.
 The most impressive is the renaissance style Chateau des Gondi on the Rue Dominique Grenet south of the Church of Saint Jean - this is the house that, with the church, dominates the view of Joigny from the bridge.

-The medieval ramparts of the town that once protected Joigny are still standing in places, and include one of the original arched stone doorways through the early castle walls at the Porte Saint Jean and another imposing gateway at the north of the town called the Porte du Bois.
+The medieval ramparts of the town that once protected Joigny are still standing in places, and include one of the original arched stone doorways through the early castle walls at the Porte Saint-Jean.
+There is another imposing gateway to the north of the town called the Porte du Bois.

-Joigny is a good base to explore both the Yonne River and the two canals that meet in the town - barge and boat trips are available (and very picturesque).
+Joigny is a good base to explore both the Yonne River and the two canals that meet in the town - barge and boat trips are available from Locaboat in Joigny (and very picturesque).